-- A Graduation Application for the appropriate term must be on file with the SOURCE Center and the Office of the Registrar prior to submitting the "Request to Participate" form to the SOURCE Center. - Submission of the "Request to Participate" form would not mean that the request to participate had been granted.
+- A Graduation Application for the appropriate term must be on file with the Office of the Registrar prior to submitting the "Request to Participate" form. - Submission of the "Request to Participate" form would not mean that the request to participate had been granted.
 The graduate candidate would be informed in writing about the status of his or her request by the Office of the Provost after the request had been evaluated. - The graduate candidate would be allowed to participate in only one Commencement exercise for the degree he or she is earning.
-If approved for participation in Commencement 2014, for example, the graduate student would not be invited to participate in Commencement 2015, when the graduate student would have been automatically eligible after having met all graduation requirements.

-- "Participation" is defined as participation in the Commencement Ceremony only, including the processional, having ones name called, walking across the stage, having ones photograph taken, and the recessional. - The graduate candidate would not receive a diploma until all graduation requirements have been satisfied, the transcript would not state that the graduate candidate has graduated until all graduation requirements have been completed.
+If approved for participation in Commencement 2015, for example, the graduate student would not be invited to participate in Commencement 2016, when the graduate student would have been automatically eligible after having met all graduation requirements. - "Participation" is defined as participation in the Commencement Ceremony only, including the processional, having one's name called, walking across the stage, having ones photograph taken, and the recessional. - The graduate candidate would not receive a diploma until all graduation requirements have been satisfied; the transcript would not state that the graduate candidate has graduated until all graduation requirements have been completed.